-The RU4 zone is seen as a suitable zone to achieve the actions and directions outlined in the Council's adopted LSPS encouraging additional agritourism opportunities near Jindabyne.
+The RU4 zone is seen as a suitable zone to achieve the actions and directions outlined in the Council's adopted LSPS encouraging additional agritourism opportunities near Jindabyne, but also other areas such as Michelago, Bredbo, Nimmitabel and Bombala which will support opportunities along the Monaro Rail Trail.
 With the intensification of land use, access to employees is also of importance.
-Therefore, these areas should be within 15 to 20 minutes commute of a larger centre.
+Therefore, these areas should be within proximity of a town or village.